Professional M.S. Curriculum

-The Master's of Science Professional Program in Atmospheric and Oceanic Sciences prepares you for careers in forecasting, modeling, risk management, air quality, and climate science and communication.
+The Master of Science Professional Program in Atmospheric and Oceanic Sciences prepares you for variety careers in forecasting, modeling, risk management, air quality, and climate science, and communication.
 All classes are taught in person at UW-Madison by our award-winning faculty.
 With full-time enrollment, the 30 credit course sequence can be finished in 12 months.
 Part-time enrollment is allowed.
-The summer internship is taught online, which allows you to conduct your internship anywhere in the world.
+The summer course focused on professional development is taught online, which allows you to conduct your summer internship anywhere in the world.

 Course sequence consists of a set of FUNDAMENTAL core classes, TECHNICAL training, completion of an APPLICATION track, and PROFESSIONAL DEVELOPMENT, which includes the summer internship.
 These are detailed below.

 Fundamental courses cover the core theoretical basis of our field.
 Take up to 9 credits of:

 |ATM OCN 610||Geophysical Fluid Dynamics I||3|

 |ATM OCN 630||Introduction to Atmospheric and Oceanic Physics||3|

 |ATM OCN 640||Radiation in the Atmosphere and Ocean||3|

 Technical courses allow you to develop skills necessary to be successful in atmospheric science careers.
 Take 5 or 6 credits of:

 |ATM OCN 573||Computational Methods in Atmospheric and Oceanic Sciences||3|